JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/slow_mode.md

 ---

 {{% notice info %}}
-This features comes with the livechat plugin version 8.3.0.
+This feature comes with the livechat plugin version 8.3.0.
 {{% /notice %}}

 ## Introduction